 According to Gainsight, “QBRs are sometimes known by different names – Business Reviews or Executive Business Reviews – but no matter what they’re called, they’re incredibly important and the agenda and flow are largely going to fall on the CSM, so it’s critical to help them prepare for, and perform QBRs, the right way.”

-What’s inside this Quarterly Business Review meeting template:
+What’s inside this Client Quarterly Business Review Template:

 1 Delivery & ROI

 ROI is a key performance indicator within every business.
 Delivery & ROI are typically the first topics that your client will want to cover in a QBR meeting, as it determines the profitability of an expenditure.

 Review how you’ve contributed to your client’s business, making strides toward change and accomplishing desired goals.
 Support is a substantial part of the quarterly business meeting, and here, you’re reviewing your impact.

 The health scorecard section of the QBR plan will assist you in pointing out how you have been successful in past projects and where you’re at with current goals and projections.
 This section allows you to dive into where your collaboration stands from a business perspective.

 “Success is not final; failure is not fatal: it is the courage to continue that counts.” – Winston Churchill.

 4 Lifecycle stage